Arthika/REST-API-Java/README.md

-# REST-API-Java
+# REST-API-Java-Examples
-This is Arthika's repository for sample code written in Java and using our REST API.
+This is Arthika's repository for examples, sample code written in Java that demonstrates in a simple way how to use  our REST API.
-We have the following
+Existing examples:
+* pricePolling.java
+* priceStreaming.java
-* Libraries:
+* orderPolling.java
-* Samples: Low-level samples
+* orderStreaming.java
-* Wrappers:
+* positionPolling.java
-* Application-Samples
+* positionStreaming.java
-A
+Under development:
+## How to
+1. Clone this repository...
+2. Run the examples using the 'run' script
+3. Modify...
+Once you are familiar with these ... jump to the more complete Application code in the following repository